 University cultures in the Global North generate powerful definitions of what constitutes ‘knowledge’ and ‘good research’.
 These definitions, it seems, tend to undervalue African-based research, although it is challenging to understand how and why.
 This paper explores that control over the generation of ‘authoritative’ knowledge.
 It considers why the power to define authoritative knowledge lies in the Global North, and whether epistemological factors – ideas about what knowledge is, and how it should be generated – play some part in the under-recognition of African scholarship.

 In thinking about this problem, it is important to pay attention to hegemony: there is no overt or conscious desire to exclude African voices.
 The opposite is often true.
 But this paper will argue that alongside different institutional cultures of research in African universities, there are also structural biases towards work produced in the Global North, which contribute to the marginalization of African-based work.
 This paper examines how these power relationships play out within Zimbabwe, a state with high-quality research universities and many research-active academics.
-It is based upon interviews in July 2015 with senior university research managers, faculty deans, and academic staff in Zimbabwe; it also draws from a public roundtable that the South Africa Political Economy Series (SAPES) in Harare on the subject of structural inequalities in global academic publishing.
+It is based upon interviews in July 2015 with senior university research managers, faculty deans, and academic staff in Zimbabwe; it also draws from a public roundtable that I convened with the South Africa Political Economy Series (SAPES) in Harare on the subject of structural inequalities in global academic publishing.
 The seminar was well-attended by Zimbabweans working in the social sciences and humanities both within Zimbabwe and in the Diaspora.

 Geographies of knowledge: high impact, low impact